-What’s On in 2019 at the Tate?
+What’s On at the Tate?
 Headline Exhibitions

 Tate Liverpool will house the UK’s first ever exhibit of the late Keith Haring, a legendary artist and activist with a definitive style.
 The summer exhibition will showcase over 85 pieces of large works including paintings, sculptures and drawings, giving visitors an intimate look inside the pop culture art scene of 1980s New York.
+Until 10 November.

 This Autumn exhibition highlights the work of William Blake, a universal visual artist who has inspired countless artists, musicians, performers and poets across the globe.
 The exhibition will showcase 300 pieces of art in the form of prints, paintings, watercolours and other media formats.
+Until February 2020.

 In her first solo exhibition in the UK, Nigerian-born artist Otobong Nkanga will showcase exciting contemporary installations.
 Her residency will allow visitors to enjoy her photographs, sculptures, drawings and other forms of art that look at the very culturally relevant theme of the importance of natural resources.
+October 2019 – January 2020.